hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/kubernetes_test_network.rst

 create and submit a batch of transactions containing the configuration change.

 1. Connect to the validator container of the first node.
-The next command requires the validator key that was generated in that container.
+The next command requires the user key that was generated in that container.

    Replace ``pod-0-xxxxxxxxxx-yyyyy`` with the name of the first pod, as shown by ``kubectl get pods``.